atrincas/github-language-usage/README.md

 # github-language-usage

-Search for all the languages ​​used by a given github user and returns the values ​​in percentages.
+Search for all the languages ​​used by a given github user and returns the average values ​​in percentages.
 Package is written in Typescript.

 ## Installation